mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Async frame

-Let us assume that we would like to show a user a beer recommendation based on user ratings.
-Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
+Let's say we want to suggest a beer to the user based on how they've rated other beers.Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
 So initially when the user goes to his own page, it just shows a "loading indicator", and when the recommendation is ready, that gets rendered to the page.

-This can be achieved with turbo frames with a <i>src</i> attribute:
+This can be achieved with Turbo frames with a <i>src</i> attribute:

 ```rb
   <%= turbo_frame_tag "beer_recommendation_tag", src: recommendation_user_path do %>